akaraw/swan_genome_annotation/README.md

 ## Repeats were annotated using described method in the paper: Ref: (in preperation)
 Full repeat annotation will be in the future publication

+***The following reference genomes, transcriptomes and proteomes were used to annotate both mute swan and black swan genomes***
+ZJU1.0 - Pekin duck genome - link:https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/015/476/345/GCF_015476345.1_ZJU1.0/